ocundale/notesfromgaia/content/publishers/tag-integration-guides/brightcove.md

 10. Save the *PLUGIN* settings you have just changed and publish the changes when prompted, or click the *Publish* button at the top of the page.

 {{% notice tip %}}
-Further information on these settings is available in the Brightcove documentation: https://support.brightcove.com/configuring-player-advertising#configure
+Further information on these settings is available in the <a href="https://support.brightcove.com/configuring-player-advertising#configure" target="_blank">Brightcove documentation</a>
 {{% /notice %}}

-If you have any issues with setting up OverStream, please don’t hesitate to email [account.support@coull.com](mailto:account.support@coull.com)
+If you have any issues with setting up OverStream, please find out [How to get support](/demand/how-to-get-support/).